Search

 27.05.2024 | KPMG Law Insights

-After lengthy negotiations, the Council and Parliament of the European Union reached a provisional agreement on the Ecodesign Regulation on the night of December 5, 2023.
-This is based on a proposal by the EU Commission dated March 30, 2022.
+The European Parliament approved the new EU Ecodesign Regulation on April 23, 2024; the EU member states also gave the green light on May 27, 2024.
 The regulation lays down minimum requirements for the environmental compatibility of products sold in the EU.
 The aim is to ensure that fewer products are thrown away.
 This is to be achieved by making products more sustainable.
 Almost all types of goods are affected.
 The new Ecodesign Regulation is directly applicable in the Member States.
 It is intended to replace the 2009 Ecodesign Directive.

 The Ecodesign Regulation will apply to almost all product categories in the foreseeable future.
 Foodstuffs, animal feed, medicinal products and living organisms as well as motor vehicles are excluded.
 The regulation thus creates a harmonized framework for defining requirements for certain product groups in order to not only make them more energy and resource efficient – as provided for in the previous Ecodesign Directive from 2009 – but also to improve their durability, reliability, reusability, retrofittability and reparability and to make them easier to recycle and maintain.